leramorozova/WordSegmentator/README.md

 * [**Collection of spaced sentences**](https://github.com/leramorozova/WordSplitter/blob/master/train_spaces.txt)

-The same texts splitted manually for trainig.
+The same texts segmented manually in order to train the NN.

 ---